balajis/twitter-export/README.md

 ![image](https://user-images.githubusercontent.com/10866/84595535-3da12400-ae0d-11ea-8f48-89362447ac52.png)

 ## Bounty Commits
-Enough other people were interested in this that the bounty is now $7850 as of Sunday June 14, 2020.
+Enough other people were interested in this that the total bounty funds are now >$10000 as of Sunday June 14, 2020!

+If more money comes in beyond $10,000, we will allocate the first $10,000 to the winner.
+We'll then allocate remaining monies to folks who test out the app and/or possibly to second and third place submissions.

 - [$1000 from @balajis](https://twitter.com/balajis/status/1271945241881268224)
 - [$1000 from @ameensol](https://twitter.com/SpankChain/status/1271949898548514816)